spec-first/connexion/docs/response.rst

 If the endpoint returns a `Response` object this response will be used as is.

-Otherwise, and by default and if the specification defines that an endpoint produces only JSON, connexion will automatically serialize the return value for you and set the right content type in the HTTP header.
+Otherwise, and by default and if the specification defines that an endpoint produces only JSON, especifico will automatically serialize the return value for you and set the right content type in the HTTP header.

-If the endpoint produces a single non-JSON mimetype then Connexion will automatically set the right content type in the HTTP header.
+If the endpoint produces a single non-JSON mimetype then Específico will automatically set the right content type in the HTTP header.

 Customizing JSON encoder
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Connexion allows you to customize the `JSONEncoder` class in the Flask app instance `json_encoder` (`connexion.App:app`).
-If you wanna reuse the Connexion's date-time serialization, inherit your custom encoder from `connexion.apps.flask_app.FlaskJSONEncoder`.
+Específico allows you to customize the `JSONEncoder` class in the Flask app instance `json_encoder` (`especifico.App:app`).
+If you wanna reuse the Específico's date-time serialization, inherit your custom encoder from `especifico.apps.flask_app.FlaskJSONEncoder`.

 For more information on the `JSONEncoder`, see the `Flask documentation`_.